jjmschofield/Runner/README.md

 By default the project is setup to create 1000 users with a random number of runs between 0 and 100 each.
 You can tweak these values as you see fit to test the performance of your queries.
 Note that when creating a large data set it might take some time as faker.js creates all the random data for you.
 It is also entirely possible that you'll blow the stack as the seed isn't batched.

+When creating your `.env` you will probably have noticed that each service has it's own username and password to access the DB.
+You can set up these users with permissions to the required stored procedures for each service (see `src/routes/<service name>/sql/STORED_PROCEDURES`) or set them all to the same.
+For production usage you should definately have a seperate user for each service with tightly scoped permissions.

 ## API Endpoints
 ### Users
 ```